 How much should I charge for a fertilizer application?

-There is no set amount to charge for fertilizer application.
-Instead, determine what you should charge for a fertilizer application, calculate the cost of the product you will need to use based on the square footage of the lawn.
+To determine what you should charge for a fertilizer application, calculate the cost of the product you will need to use based on the square footage of the lawn.

-In this case it’s best to use a measurement tool and pricing sheet.
+In this case, it’s best to use a measurement tool and pricing sheet.
 According to our data, the national average price of fertilization application is $91.00.

-Contrary to other lawn services like trimming or mowing, the cost of your supplies will likely be higher than your labor costs.
+Contrary to other lawn services like trimming or mowing, the cost of your fertilizing supplies will likely be higher than your labor costs.

 Once you determine the cost of the fertilizer based on the lawn size, adjust your pricing as necessary to make up for the higher supply expenses.

-“So for instance,” Jason explains, on a 2,000-square-foot lawn, I’m at $15 per thousand square feet.
+“So for instance,” Jason explains, “on a 2,000-square-foot lawn, I’m at $15 per thousand square feet.
 So you’re looking at $30 for a little bitty garden home that’s 2,000 square feet.
 Well, if I had a 30,000-square-foot lawn, then I might be all the way down to $5 per thousand square feet, which would translate out to $150.”

 This price should depend on the cost of the material, the time it takes to apply the material, and the average price your competitors are charging for this service.